abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

     -   **Cross-check all status fields referenced in your Lua scripts with the latest OpenKruise CRD specifications to ensure completeness and accuracy.**

 3.  **Use Policies for Granularity**:
-    -   Rely on `PropagationPolicy` to control which clusters receive a workload.
+    -   Use `PropagationPolicy` to control which clusters receive a workload.
-    -   Use `OverridePolicy` to apply cluster-specific modifications, such as different resource limits, image tags, or replica counts.
+    -   Use `OverridePolicy` to apply cluster-specific modifications, such as different resource limits, image tags, or replica counts. `OverridePolicy` is optional, but highly recommended for real-world multi-cluster management where per-cluster customization is needed.

-4.  **Status and Health Checks**:
+#### Status and Health Checks

 - Write robust `statusAggregation` scripts to get a meaningful overview of your multi-cluster workload.
 - Define precise `healthInterpretation` logic.
 A workload isn't healthy just because it exists; it's healthy when it's ready and available.
 - **Add robust nil-checking and error handling in all Lua scripts to prevent runtime errors.**

-5.  **Version Alignment**:
+#### Version Alignment

 - **Ensure that OpenKruise, Karmada, and Kubernetes versions are compatible and up-to-date.
 Always refer to the official documentation for version compatibility matrices.**

-6.  **SidecarSet Evolution**:
+#### SidecarSet Evolution

 - **Note:** OpenKruise v1.7+ introduced support for native Kubernetes sidecar containers.
 If you are using these features, review and update your interpreter logic as needed to accommodate any changes in the SidecarSet CRD or status fields.

+#### Security Best Practices

+- Use RBAC and least-privilege permissions for Karmada and OpenKruise controllers.
+- Regularly review and audit access controls for all service accounts and users.

+#### Monitoring and Observability

+- Integrate with monitoring tools such as Prometheus and Grafana to track workload health, resource usage, and interpreter script status.
+- Set up alerts for failed propagations, unhealthy workloads, or interpreter errors.

+#### Automation and GitOps

+- Use GitOps tools (e.g., Argo CD, Flux) to manage interpreter scripts, PropagationPolicies, and OverridePolicies declaratively.
+- Store all configuration and policy YAMLs in version control for auditability and reproducibility.